-2023 Pre-Orientation for International Students (PO4IS) 🕡
+2024 Pre-Orientation for International Students (PO4IS) 0

-PO4IS is required for all new first-year, exchange and transfer students who are in the U.S. on F-1, J-1 or other non-immigrant visa.
-PO4IS is August 28-31, 2023, before New Student Orientation begins on August 31st.
+PO4IS is required for all new first-year, exchange and transfer students who are in the U.S. on F-1, J-1 or other non-immigrant visas.
+PO4IS is August 20-23, 2024, before New Student Orientation begins on August 23rd.

-Macalester Academic Calendar 2023-2024 0
+Macalester Academic Calendar 2024-2025 🕡

-For subsequent academic years, the schedule can be found at the Academic Calendars page.
+For subsequent academic years, the schedule can be found on the Academic Calendars page.
 For Arts & Events, Athletic Events, Library Hours/Events, Student Organization Events and Alumni Events calendars, please visit the general calendar page.

-ISP Programming Schedule 2023-2024
+ISP Programming Schedule 2024-2025

-ISP is still developing programming for the 2023-2024 school year.
+ISP is still developing programming for the 2024-2025 school year.
 Please check our Programs page as we update the events calendar.